Skip to content

 Jacksonville’s Top Questions About Moles and Warts

 Not every mole or wart needs medical attention.
 Many warts disappear with time, and moles often show up as a natural part of aging or sun exposure.
-That said, if you’re seeing a large number of them, or if anything about their look or feel raises an eyebrow, it’s a smart move to get them checked out.
-Dr. Goyal can help you get to the bottom of what’s going on and suggest the right next steps.
+That said, if you’re seeing a large number of them, or if anything about their look or feel raises concern, call Coastal Dermatology & Medspa for a medical consultation.
+Dr. Goyal and his team can help address the issue and suggest the right treatment.

-During your visit, Dr. Goyal takes time to understand your health history and listens closely as you describe your concerns.
-He then performs a full-body skin check, carefully inspecting any spots or growths for anything that seems out of the ordinary.
+During your visit, our providers take time to understand your health history and listen closely as you describe your concerns.
+We then perform a full-body skin check, carefully inspecting any spots or growths for anything that seems out of the ordinary.

-If something stands out—like an irregular shape, unusual color, or sudden change—he may take a small sample of skin for closer evaluation.
-This biopsy is sent to a trusted local lab, where specialists examine the cells under a microscope.
+If something stands out—like an irregular shape, unusual color, or sudden change—we may take a small sample of skin for closer evaluation.
+This biopsy is sent to a lab, where specialists examine the cells under a microscope.
 The results provide clarity on what’s going on beneath the surface and help guide the most effective treatment plan moving forward.

 Schedule Your Wart or Mole Removal

-Reach out to the Coastal Dermatology team today to put your skin growth removal on the books.
+Reach out to the Coastal Dermatology team today to schedule your skin growth removal.
 We’re here to simplify your treatment and improve skin health.

 Back To Top